manageandmore/my_mm/src/features/inbox/_FEATURE.md

 ## Functionality

 - A cron job will check everyday at 11:30 am for overdue reminders and send a message to the user to remind him to anwer
+- https://calndr.link/api-docs used for creation of google calendar event

 ## Structure